hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 Don’t you just love the smell of `eval` in the morning?
 In this case we use it to define the new function in the environment we started at (the one we obtained using `env`).
-If we didn’t use that environment, this `define` would be local to the lambda we execute it in, and be basically useless.
+If we didn’t use that environment, this `define` would be local to the lambda we execute it in, and basically useless.
 Important side note: remember that `funs` is the environment as a hashmap here.
 We can reach into that hashmap by calling it with a key, like so: `(hash key) ; => val`.
 We use this to get the actual function we are looking at from the name<sup><a href="#3">3</a></sup>.